ApiLogicServer/Docs/docs/App-Model-Editor.md

 ### 6. Upload

-And upload
+And upload your app_model.yaml file to the server.

 ![ame-upload](images/app-model-editor/6%20-%20Upload.png)

 ### 7. Process Yaml
+The process button will replace all the Entities, Attributes, and Relationships with the uploaded content.

 ![process-yanl](images/app-model-editor/7%20-%20Process.png)

 ### 8. Edit Model

-Edit your `Entities`, `Attributes` and `Relationships`.
+Edit your `Entities`, `Attributes` and `Relationships` using the various screens.

 ![ame-edit](images/app-model-editor/8%20-%20Edit.png)

 ### 9. Process or Download
 The big Process Yaml button will take the 'original content' and process this into entities, attributes, and relationships.
 Once you have edited these values, use the download flag (and save) to populate the downloaded content box.

 ![ame-download](images/app-model-editor/9%20-%20Download.png)